alanmvarela/poc-stripe-nodejs/README.md

 - Start app locally.
 - Send requests.

-### Manual Testing

-To manually test the API you can use the src/requests.http file that contains samples of each request accepted by the api.

 ## Lessons Learned

 While creating the Stripe API integration with nodejs we came to below conclussions: